PX4/PX4-Devguide/en/simulation/README.md

 SITL can be run faster or slower than realtime.
 The speed factor is set using the environment variable `PX4_SIM_SPEED_FACTOR`.
 The speed factor is implemented for the jMAVSim and Gazebo SITL simulation.

-For instance to run the jMAVSim simulation at 2 times the real time speed, do:
+For instance to run the jMAVSim simulation at 2 times the real time speed:
 ```
 PX4_SIM_SPEED_FACTOR=2 make px4_sitl jmavsim
 ```